jobsub_server can't decode base64 strings with "-" in them as produced by the client

 Because python3's str.write() method expects a string.

-#6 Updated by Shreyas Bhat about 2 months ago
+#6 Updated by Shreyas Bhat over 1 year ago

 Note: for python3, we'd have to use something like this (since sys.stdout.write expects a string and base64.urlsafe_b64decode gives a byte string: